hecmay/heterocl/README.md

 We provided the following two ways for AE reviewers to reproduce the results.
 Please let us know which one works better for you.

 ### Local servers
 If you have Vitis and Alveo FPGAs installed in your local server, you can directly go to the "installation" section and execute the commands to re-produce the results.
+Otherwise, please check the following subsection "Azure cloud FPGA server".

-### Azure cloud FPGA instance
+### Azure cloud FPGA server

-In case that reviewers do not have the FPGA devices to run the experiments, we will create an Azure FPGA instance equipped with 8 CPU cores, 168 GB memory and an Xilinx U250 FPGA.
+In case that reviewers do not have the FPGA devices to run the experiments, we have created an Azure FPGA virtual machine equipped with 8 CPU cores, 168 GB memory and an Xilinx U250 FPGA for reviewers to run the experiments and evaluations.

-To make the evaluation process easier, we will provide reviewers with SSH private keys to login into the instance during the evaluation.
-Please contact us by email directly and we will share the SSH private key.
+To make the evaluation process easier, we provide reviewers with SSH private keys to login into the instance during the evaluation.
+Please contact us by email directly (sx233@cornell.edu) and we will share the SSH private key.
 Please also let us know whenever you are done with the evaluation, so that we can shutdown the instance in time and minimize the cost.

 Here is the instructions to connect to the Azure cloud FPGA server.
 We recommend you to check the devices and runtime environment before proceeding to the evaluation.